ena-infrastructure/specifications/ena-oauth2-chaining.md

 <a name="scope-mapping-across-domains"></a>
 #### 3.5.1.
 Scope Mapping Across Domains

-Scopes are often domain-specific, and this must therefore be taken into account when preparing a call for the cross-domain use case.
-This section specifies how scopes, both represented in a subject token used during token exchange, and when explicitly requested in a token exchange request, should be processed.

-- The right to obtain a cross-domain JWT authorization grant in the originating domain MUST be controlled by scopes or equivalent authorization attributes.
+Scope values used within a domain may be specific to that domain and have no meaning outside it.
+This must be considered in the cross-domain token exchange case, where the authorization server in the originating domain issues the JWT containing the identity of the user along with the client authorizations, for the authorization server in the target domain to consume.

-- The scopes used in the target domain MAY be different.
-In such cases, deployments MUST define a deterministic mapping from originating-domain entitlements to target-domain scopes.
+This profile does not specify how such scope mapping should be performed, other than that deployments MUST define a deterministic mapping from originating-domain entitlements to target-domain scopes.
 Whether this mapping is maintained in the originating or target domain is deployment specific.

-- The originating authorization server MUST NOT assert target-domain authorizations beyond what mapping rules allow.

-- The target authorization server MUST evaluate the mapped request according to local policy and MAY further restrict scopes.

 <a name="transcription-of-user-identity-claims"></a>
 #### 3.5.2.
 Transcription of User Identity Claims